 Blood blisters should also be left alone to heal.
 They are caused when blood vessels and tissues under the skin (sub-dermal) are damaged.
 If a blood blister bursts, keep the area around it clean and dry, and protect it with a sterile dressing to prevent infections.

-Use the ice for 10 to 30 minutes at a time and rest the area 5 minutes between applications.
+Use the ice for 10 to 30 minutes at a time and rest the area for 5 minutes between applications.
 The ice should not actually touch the skin, but should be wrapped in a towel.
-Direct ice can cause a type of burn to the already injured area..
+Direct ice can cause a type of burn to the already injured area.

 Blisters that have become infected may be treated by a doctor with antibiotics.
 Blisters caused by a medical condition like diabetes - such as leg blisters - are treated by doctors in other ways.
 If in doubt, call your doctor.